oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 ### Task 5b: Confirming that the cluster was created and is running.

 Once the scripts have completed you can check that the cluster is responding.

-  1. If you are not already there open the OCI cloud shell and go to the scripts directory, type

-  - `cd $HOME/helidon-kubernetes/setup/common`

-  2. Use the Kubernetes control program `kubectl` to check on the nodes, in the OCI Cloud shell type
+  1. Use the Kubernetes control program `kubectl` to check on the nodes, in the OCI Cloud shell type

   - `kubectl get nodes`